vinicius5581/gitfun/README.md

 - Actor 1 @vinicius5581
 - Actor 2 @fernanda1411

-- [ ] Scenario 1
+- [ ] Exercise 1

-> Actor 1 is the project owner.

-> Actor 2 want's to propose a change.

-- [ ] Scenario 2

-To dos:

-1. Scenario 1
+1. Create a branch
-2. Scenario 2
+2. Add commits
+3. Open a Pull Request
+4. Discuss and review your code
+5. Merge